How to Avoid Making Costly Investing Mistakes

 With so much at stake and no way to know how things will ultimately play out in Washington, the question is not whether you’ll make mistakes, but how to keep from making the kinds of mistakes that will have a long term effect on the quality of your lifestyle.

 A good first step is to work with a professional Private Wealth Advisor who can help you develop a comprehensive Private Wealth Design.
 I suggest looking for someone who is a certified financial planner (CFP®) that works on a fee-only basis.
-Consider steering away from friends and family members, as they may have a hard time providing unbiased advice.
+Consider steering away from friends and family members, as they may have a hard time providing advice.

 What Are Your Financial Priorities?